 Method C) If the student has completed the FAFSA or CA Dream Application and has at least $1104 of need as determine by the Central Processor or California Student Aid Commission.

-A student that pays their own enrollment fees and are later determined to be eligible for the BOGW will receive a refund check for their fees.
+A student that pays their own enrollment fees and are later determined to be eligible for the BOGW will need to request reimbursement for the fees that were paid.

 Disbursement Schedule and Method

-After receipt of the financial aid notification (email) letter, aid will be disbursed according to the disbursement schedule.
+After receipt of the financial aid notification email, aid will be disbursed according to the disbursement schedule.
 If the first disbursement date is missed, then the first disbursement will be within four weeks of receiving your Award Notification.

-Enrollment in late start classes will not be counted until the second and third grant disbursements.
+Enrollment in late start classes will not be counted until the second and third major grant disbursements.

 All checks will be mailed to the address on file with Enrollment Services.
-In cases of special circumstances as determined by the financial aid supervisor, a check may be made available to pick up.
-Documentation of special circumstances may be required.
+In cases of special circumstances as determined by the financial aid administrator, a check may be made available to pick up.
+Documentation of special circumstances is required.

 Early Check Release